fundroid/android-signage-client/README.md

 Unlike [our Raspberry Pi client from 2012][dsc], this won't be very useful without a server to go with it.

-We'll be cleaning up the server source ASAP (as well as removing some proprietary bits) and putting it up on [this repo][dss], so watch that for updates.
+We'll be cleaning up the server source ASAP (as well as removing some proprietary bits) and putting it up on [this repo][dss], so watch that for updates, because it includes [a spiffy web console][cb] and other goodies.

 ## Architecture